 Conker time

 I loved playing conkers at school.
 I was distracted all day with that feeling of waiting for the bell to ring so that I could be the first one out of class to scrump the best conkers for the next day’s competition.
 I'm just the same now.
 I have a favourite conker collecting location; I can't tell you where in case you get there before me.
-These days, though, it's more about the delight of finding newly opened conker shells and holding the silky-fresh conker in my had, rolling it over and over.
+These days, though, it's more about the delight of finding newly opened conker shells and holding the silky-fresh conker in my hand, rolling it over and over.
 I collect a few to take home and admire, leaving the majority for wildlife to eat and for the young and young-at-heart to collect, just like I do.

 It never occurred to me that horse chestnut trees hadn’t always featured in our landscape until I worked in a historic landscape and on a project about plant hunting.
 They were common where I grew up but, thinking back, I'd find them in churchyards, parks, planted around Victorian reservoirs and in the grounds of large houses - all in places known for more ornamental plantings.